 As part of our ongoing effort to bring you the best-in-class HPC applications and solution, we’ve partnered with Intel to help you increase your application performance for today and tomorrow’s next generation processors.
 Do you need to improve the performance of your C++ and Fortran applications?
 With the Intel Parallel Studio XE, you can create and deploy your code faster than ever before by utilizing a one-of-a-kind toolset that simplifies reliable parallel code creation.

 With the Intel Parallel Studio you can deliver more reliable applications, eliminate bottlenecks in code, and optimize serial and parallel performance.
-You can also boost your applications performance with the built-in Intel C++ Compiler and Intel Fortran Compiler for Windows, Linux, and OS X. Additionally, with the Intel Parallel Studio, you can also find the greatest parallel performance potential and identify critical issues quickly and efficiently.
+You can also boost the performance of your application with the built-in Intel C++ Compiler and Intel Fortran Compiler for Windows, Linux, and OS X. Additionally, with the Intel Parallel Studio, you can also find the greatest parallel performance potential and identify critical issues quickly and efficiently.

 Intel System Studio